xmtp/xmtp-quickstart-react-native/README.md

 # XMTP Example

 This example shows you how to create a basic xmpt react native app that calls through to `xmtp-js` via a webview.
+We are working towards making this more full featured and you can follow the progress here: https://github.com/xmtp/xmtp-quickstart-react-native/issues/2

 ***Note: This is necessary because the JS engine React Native uses (Hermes) does not work with our crypto and polyfills (you can see an example using that here: https://github.com/xmtp/example-chat-react-native)***